yayahjb/neartree/trunk/NearTree/README_NearTree.txt

    insertions that have been queued are completed by a call to CNearTreeCompleteDelayedInsert or by any search.
-The insertions are actually done in a randomized order, either for an initial block of sqrt(#queue) by default, or for the entire queue if the flag CNEARTREE_DEFER_ALL is ored with treetype.
-In addition, if the flag CNEARTREE_DEFER_ALL is set, all inserts will be deferred, even in calls to CNearTreeImmediateInsert.
-Alteratively, if minimal reorganization of the order of the tree is desired on each insertion, CNEARTREE_FLIP should be ored with treetype.
+The insertions are actually done in a randomized order, either for an initial block of sqrt(#queue) by default. or for the entire queue if the flag CNEARTREE_DEFER_ALL is ored with treetype.

+   Starting with release 3 (formerly called release 2.4) optionally, you may also define CNEARTREE_FORCEFLIP to maximize tree reorganization on insertion, CNEARTREE_NOFLIP to suppress tree reorganization on insertion, CNEARTREE_NODEFER to make all insertions immediate, CNEARTREE_FORCEPREPUNE to do searches first with a tigher estimate on the search radius, and CNEARTREE_NOPREPRUNE to suppress that behavior.
+The defaults are to do tree reorganization on insertion, to defer insertions, but not to preprune the search radius.
+If you define CNEARTREE_INSTRUMENTED, code will be enabled to track node visits in searching the tree.

+   The flags CNEARTREE_DEFER_ALL and CNEARTREE_FLIP used in prior releases are deprecated, but are still defined.
+They have no effect.

    When first created, a neartree has no right or left node and with the dMax-below set to negative values so that any match found will be stored since it will greater than the negative value.
 The tree is then populated by calls to CNearTreeInsert, with each call providing a coordinate vector coord and an optional object pointer obj.
 The API copies the coordinate vector, but does not copy the object.
 Later, when a search is requested or an explicit call to CNearTreeCompleteDelayedInsert is made, the tree is populated in the order left, right and then the nearer child, working from a randomized selection from the items queued for insertion.

    Optionally, the actual insertions may done immediately by calling CNearTreeImmediateInsert instead of CNearTreeInsert.
 For upwards